When Do College Decisions Come Out?

 Early decision is a binding agreement with a university.
 Under this agreement, you can only apply to one school and must agree to attend if accepted.
 These applications require signatures from you, your family, and a school counselor.

-Early decision II follows the same protocol, but students have longer to apply.
+Early decision II follows the same protocol, but you have longer to apply.

 What Is Regular Decision?